Files

 5. Find Neighboring Parks

-Open the NeighborFinder parameters and enable Merge Attributes, the other parameters can be left as the default.
-The default parameters will return only the closest park, but if we wanted a list of parks, we could increase the Number of Neighbors to Find parameter.
+Open the NeighborFinder parameters and enable Merge Attributes; the other parameters can be left at their defaults.
+The default parameters return only the closest park, but if we want a list of parks, we can increase the Number of Neighbors to Find parameter.

 6. Keep Attributes

-The NeighborFinder transformer creates multiple attributes, as well; since we merged attributes we now have both sets of attributes from the Parks and Schools datasets.
+The NeighborFinder transformer also creates multiple attributes; since we merged attributes, we now have both sets of attributes from the Parks and Schools datasets.
 To clean up the output, let’s only keep the attributes we want.

 Add an AttributeKeeper transformer to the canvas and connect it to the MatchedBase output port on the NeighborFinder.